felipecode/coiltraine/docs/exploring_limitations.md

     python3 tools/download_nocrash_models.py

-#### Models present
+#### Models available

- * *resnet34imnet10S1*: is the model with the random seed 1 from Figure 6 and it is also our best model
+ * *resnet34imnet10S1*: is the model with the random seed 1 from Figure 6
- * *resnet34imnet10S2*: is the model with the random seed 2 from Figure 6
+ * *resnet34imnet10S2*: is the model with the random seed 2 from Figure 6 and it is also our best model (Green Model Fig. 5)
- * *resnetmodel without the speed prediction and ten hours of training (Yellow model Fig. 5)
+ * *resnet34imnet10-nospeed*: without the speed prediction and ten hours of training (Yellow model Fig. 5)
- *

-#### View our best model driving
+ * *resnet34imnet100*: the model with 100 hours of demonstrations (Blue model Fig. 5)
+ * *resnet34imnet100-nospeed*: the model with 100 hours of demonstrations and no speed prediction (Red model Fig. 5)

+#### Reproducing the results

+To reproduce one any of these models run:

+python3 coiltraine.py -de

+To test all of them in batch: